nicm42/100-days-of-code/log2.md

 Thoughts: I found making a design easier than refactoring one, but I think some of the came from seeing the HTML written so I understood it, and I understood the hierarchy of the things on the page.
 Although we'll see tomorrow how my design matches up...

 Link to work: None

+Day 82: 30th April 2020
+Progress: Did today's Conquering Responsive Layout lesson.

+Thoughts: Going between Conquering Responsive Layouts and UI Bootcamp is confusing me because they have different ways of doing things.
+I will have to stick to one until I've finished it, then go back to the other (which is what I should be doing anyway).

+Link to work: None